Part III – Title IX Grievance Procedure

 - A complainant notifies the Title IX Coordinator in writing that they would like to withdraw the Formal Complaint, or any allegations raised in the Formal Complaint;

-- The respondent is no longer enrolled at Iona College; or,
+- The respondent is no longer enrolled at Iona University; or,

 - If specific circumstances prevent the College from gathering evidence sufficient to reach a determination regarding the Formal Complaint or allegations within the Formal Complaint.